RohithMarrapu/DocBudAI/README.md

 # DocBudAI

 Chat with your PDF documents using advanced AI.
 Upload a PDF, ask questions, and get instant, context-aware answers.
-Powered by FastAPI, Streamlit, Next.js, LangChain, FAISS, HuggingFace, and IBM Watsonx.
+Powered by FastAPI,  Next.js, LangChain, FAISS, HuggingFace, and IBM Watsonx.

 ---